Peter Koijen Foundation

 His journey, and the challenges his family faced, are now honored in the documentary “LOVE IT IS,” which captures their experience during and after his passing.
 It serves as a testament to Peter’s life, his unwavering commitment to choice, and the power of love in the face of change.

-Peter’s story is not just about loss, it is about the continuous journey of acceptance, advocacy, and the deep, undeniable connection between a father and his son.
+Peter’s story is not about loss.
+It is about the continuous journey of acceptance, advocacy, and the deep, undeniable connection between a father and his son.

 Get in touch